sameershaik-tech/Netflix_system-design/README.md

 The original movie/video comes in a high definition format that’s many terabytes in size.
 Also Netflix supports 2200 different devices.
 Each device has a video format that looks best on that particular device.
 If you’re watching Netflix on an iPhone, you’ll see a video that gives you the best viewing experience on the iPhone.

+Netflix also creates files optimized for different network speeds.
+If you’re watching on a fast network, you’ll see higher quality video than you would if you’re watching over a slow network.
+And also depends on your Netflix plan. that said netflix does create approx 1,200 files for every movie !!!!

+Thats a lot of files and processing to do transcoding Now we have all the files we need to stream it.

+OC Open connect comes in to picture, OC is Netflix own CDN no thirdparty CDN